 January 2009 – May 2009

-The first group of Grassroot Coaches are trained, and TGP programs start at four local schools.
+The first group of Grassroot Coaches is trained, and TGP programs start at four local schools.

 MTV gives TGP the “Staying Alive Award” and $50,000 to support our growth.
 Months later, the DC Department of Health begins a 4-year grant partnership with TGP.

 Athletes from George Washington University and Howard University join the TGP family.

 TGP receives a four-year grant from the Office of the State Superintendent of Education to launch programs in 24 public and charter school classrooms.

 Bill Clinton interviews in an ABC News Exclusive, saying that TGP’s approach to HIV is “a great idea…better than anything I’ve come up with.”